pixelated/pixelated-user-agent/README.md

 13) You're all set!
 We've prepared [a couple of issues labeled "Beginner"](https://github.com/pixelated/pixelated-user-agent/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+label%3ABeginners+) that are a good place to dive into the project.
 Happy Hacking!

+## How do I see the result of my changes?

+For all **Python changes**, you will need to kill (Ctrl-C) the server and run `$ pixelated-user-agent --host 0.0.0.0` again.

+For most **JavaScript** or **HTML changes**, you will just need to reload the browser.

+For most **CSS or Handlebars templates changes**, you will also need to run: `$ cd /vagrant/web-ui && ./go build`

+## I think I might be able to hack together a quick-and-dirty lo-fi solution for the issue I’m working with… what do I do?

+Do it the easy way first, and submit a pull request as a “work in progress” as soon as you have a quick-and-dirty solution (or even an unfinished solution) — that means you can get feedback from the other developers about whether you’re heading in the right direction sooner rather than later.
+Include “WIP” (work in progress) in the description of your pull request and ask for review, or feedback on anything specific.

 # Further Notes

 ## Multi User Mode